-Over the past three years I’ve probably photographed somewhere in the region of 2000 group shots so happily I’ve got lots of hints and tips to pass on to help them run smoothly and most importantly, not allow them to overtake your wedding day.
+Over the past five years I’ve probably photographed somewhere in the region of 2000 group shots so happily I’ve got lots of hints and tips to pass on to help them run smoothly and most importantly, not allow them to overtake your wedding day.

 1. Choose wisely.